axmolengine/axmol/README.md

 * Please do not forget to add the topic `axmol` and `axmolengine` to any related repository you create!
 * Adding a star on GitHub will help Axmol grow as well.
 Thank you!

-If you find **Axmol Engine** helpful, please consider [supporting its continued development](https://axmol.dev/sponsor).
+If you find **Axmol** helpful, please consider [supporting its continued development](https://axmol.dev/sponsor).
 Thank you very much!

 ## Sponsors